- Gender and Relationships»

 - It is present at the birth of every child.

 - It disappears only when she leaves her prime years behind.

 No mess, no maturity—and this physical situation teaches comparative lessons in all areas of life.

 The Early Mess

 See the beauty, the confidence, the sweet image of loveliness in every little girl.
-There are photographs everywhere of little princesses smiling and posing, with anticipation of becoming the women who will rule the world.
+They all look like little princesses smiling and posing, with anticipation of becoming the women who will rule the world.
 Then, as early as age nine for some, and later in their teens for others, their bodies exhibit the first major development from girlhood to womanhood, and the bloody mess begins.

 Menarche, pronounced "MEN-ar-kee" is the name given to a girl’s first menstrual period.